DataDog/documentation/content/en/data_security/logs.md

 {{< site-region region="us" >}}

 <div class="alert alert-warning">
-PCI DSS compliance for Log Management is only available for new Datadog orgs created in the <a href="/getting_started/site/">US1 site</a>.
+PCI DSS compliance for Log Management is only available for new Datadog organizations created in the <a href="/getting_started/site/">US1 site</a>.
 </div>

-Datadog allows customers to send logs to PCI DSS compliant Datadog orgs upon request.
-To set up a PCI-complaint Datadog org, follow these steps:
+Datadog allows customers to send logs to PCI DSS compliant Datadog organizations upon request.
+To set up a PCI-compliant Datadog org, follow these steps:

 1. Set up a new Datadog org in the [US1 site][1].
 PCI DSS compliance is only supported for new orgs created in US1.
 2. Contact [Datadog support][2] or your [Customer Success Manager][3] to request that the new org be configured as a PCI-compliant org.
 3. Enable [Audit Trail][4] in the new org.
 Audit Trail must be enabled and remain enabled for PCI DSS compliance.
 4. Datadog support or Customer Success confirms that the new org is PCI DSS compliant.
-5. Update the Datadog Agents to send logs to the following dedicated PCI-compliant endpoint: `agent-http-intake-pci.logs.datadoghq.com`.
-Configure the Agent configuration file to send logs to the following dedicated PCI-compliant endpoint (`agent-http-intake-pci.logs.datadoghq.com`):
+5. Configure the Agent configuration file to send logs to the dedicated PCI-compliant endpoint (`agent-http-intake-pci.logs.datadoghq.com`):
     ```
     logs_config:
       logs_dd_url: <http://agent-http-intake-pci.logs.datadoghq.com:443|agent-http-intake-pci.logs.datadoghq.com:443>